radiac/django-yarr/README.rst

 Requirements
 ============

+Yarr supports Django 1.11 or later on Python 2.7 and 3.4+.

-These packages are required:
+These additional packages are required:

-* Django >= 1.7
 * feedparser >= 5.1.3
 * bleach >= 1.2.1

-This branch uses Django migrations (introduced in Django 1.7).
-If you are using an earlier version of Django, use the main branch (which supports Django 1.3).

-You'll also need something to schedule feed updates - these instructions use cron.
+You'll need something to schedule feed updates - these instructions use cron.

 Installation